Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 7 policy = TIERS[tier]

 The difference matters.
-A merchant sending one request with a 64K prompt consumes far more GPU time than a merchant sending one hundred requests with 100-token prompts, even though the first merchant uses fewer requests.
+A tenant sending one request with a 64K prompt consumes far more GPU time than a tenant sending one hundred requests with 100-token prompts, even though the first tenant uses fewer requests.
 RPM alone would let the 64K prompt through and monopolize the KV cache.

 For RPM, a distributed sliding-window limiter using Redis with a Lua script gives consistent enforcement across all gateway nodes.
 A local in-memory limiter isn't enough because requests are load-balanced across many gateway instances.